aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-11-01-rest-4-emperor-clothes.md

 - **"Evolved"**: A stricter, opinionated extension of the above, applying lessons learned since Fielding's work.
 It focuses specifically on HTTP, JSON, HATEOAS, and the mapping of verbs and nouns.
 It emphasizes that effects should only be triggered by clients submitting self-sufficient intended states to the server that do not depend on previous requests - no RPC or action endpoints allowed.

 - **"Pragmatic"**: A catch-all term for mapping action requests to HTTP requests (endpoints), where inputs/arguments are passed via HTTP headers, query string arguments, and request bodies, and results are returned in HTTP response bodies.
-If you can describe it using an OpenAPI specification, it's considered a "REST API."
+If you can describe it using an OpenAPI specification, it's considered a "REST API".

 While not exhaustive, the list above highlights a range of understandings of REST in the wild.
 It starts to resemble the story of "The Emperor's New Clothes" - everyone pretends to see something that isn't really there.
 I challenge you to dig a little deeper and investigate some "REST" APIs to see where they truly fit, no matter what they claim.
 Here are my observations: